Where the car was born

 It was here, in the Germany city of Stuttgart, that the first modern automobile was created.

-It’s almost unrecognisable by today’s standards but the patent that Karl Benz submitted in 1886 for a vehicle with a gas engine and three wheels is generally considered to be the “birth certificate” of today’s cars.
+It’s almost unrecognisable by today’s standards but the patent that Carl Benz submitted in 1886 for a vehicle with a gas engine and three wheels is generally considered to be the “birth certificate” of today’s cars.

 How that legacy that he created more than a century ago has grown!